Call for re-think on bus diversion

-Below are the latest planning applications received by the York Council for the Dringhouses and Woodthorpe ward.
+Below are the latest planning applications from the York Council for the Dringhouses and Woodthorpe ward.

 Full details can be found by clicking the application reference